 - 3.d) How will the curriculum and learning be matched to my child/young person's needs?

 Pupils with SEN will be given access to the curriculum through the specialist SEN provision provided by the school .
 This is adapted to the needs of the specific child.

 Every effort will be made to educate pupils with SEN alongside their peers in a mainstream classroom setting.
-Where this is not possible, the SENCO will consult with the child’s parents for other flexible arrangements to be made.
+Where this is not possible, the Inclusion Lead will consult with the child’s parents for other flexible arrangements to be made.